-The work shall include removing and resetting existing concrete and granite posts and slabs use as mile markers as shown on the plans.
+The work shall include removing and resetting existing concrete and granite posts and slabs used as mile markers at Stations 44+54, RT and 266+35,RT as shown on the plans.
+If additional mile markers are found and will be impacted, they shall be reset by the Contractor per this item.